304 North Cardinal St.

 Are you looking to add a bit of nature to your kitchen?

 There’s nothing more peaceful than an element of fresh green in your kitchen.
 But if you don’t have your window overlooking a wild garden, you can bring the outdoors inside.
 The real difficulty comes from finding the perfect plants.

 But it doesn’t have to be hard!
 Read on for our top 11 picks for the best kitchen plant to add to your home.

 When designing a kitchen, try to incorporate plants and elements of green.
 It gives a homey sense of nostalgia for the country and ties our homes into their surroundings.

 The rich, long, lush dark green vines of English Ivy are the quintessential country plant.
 It can thrive both outside and inside, but the key is to provide it with enough light.
 Its preference is bright filtered light.

 Before you water this plant touch the soil to make sure the top is dry.
 Then let the soil on the top dry out again each time before the next time you water it.
 If you have pets though, ivy can be toxic to cats and dogs.

+The White Jasmine is a favourite kitchen plant.
 This plant finds it easy to grow indoors and works well in a hanging basket or clay pots.
 Their fragrant bright white blossoms will fill your kitchen with delightful scents.